jravetch/blinkinlabs.github.io/software/_posts/2013-05-10-discoparty.md

 * [Processing 1.5.1](http://processing.org/download/) - Use the latest stable.
 DiscoParty is untested in Processing 2.0.

-DiscoParty comes in the `examples` folder of the [blinkyboard source repository](https://github.com/blinkiverse/blinkyboard/) on Github.
+DiscoParty comes in the `examples` folder of the [BlinkyTape source repository](https://github.com/blinkiverse/BlinkyTape/) on Github.

-If you have Git installed, you can grab the `blinkyboard` repository with:
+If you have Git installed, you can grab the `BlinkyTape` repository with:

-	$ git clone git://github.com/blinkiverse/blinkyboard.git
+	$ git clone git://github.com/blinkiverse/BlinkyTape.git

-If you don't have Git installed, you can download the [blinkyboard respository as a zip file](https://github.com/blinkiverse/blinkyboard/archive/master.zip).
+If you don't have Git installed, you can download the [BlinkyTape respository as a zip file](https://github.com/blinkiverse/BlinkyTape/archive/master.zip).

 # Using DiscoParty

 1. Connect your BlinkyTape to your computer via USB.
 2. Open the DiscoParty sketch in Processing
-    * Find it at `blinkyboard/examples/DiscoParty/DiscoParty.pde`.
+    * Find it at `BlinkyTape/examples/DiscoParty/DiscoParty.pde`.
 3. Click the Run button.

 Out of the box, DiscoParty uses your computer's built-in sound input (ie -